Bulk Operations and Deployment

 Selecting jobs

-Select jobs using the checkboxes in the planner list or on job cards in the board/timeline views.
+Select jobs using the checkboxes on job cards in the work queue, board, or timeline views.

-When at least one job is selected, the selection bar appears showing:
+When at least one job is selected, the selection dock appears showing:

 - The number of selected jobs

-- Available bulk actions: Bulk Edit, Deploy, Clear selection
+- Available bulk actions: Bulk edit, Propose slots, Shift dates, Build run, Deploy, Clear

 Selection persists across view changes β you can select jobs in the board, switch to the map to check geography, then switch back.